codeRIT/hackathon-manager/README.md

 **[Deploy HackathonManager for your hackathon &raquo;](https://coderit.org/hackathon-manager/docs/deployment)**

+## Documentation

+Documentation is available at https://coderit.org/hackathon-manager/

+Docs are maintained as markdown files in the `docs/` folder, with the website configuration & tooling stored in `website/`.

+Doc & website changes are auto-built and deployed via [Travis CI](https://travis-ci.org/codeRIT/hackathon-manager) once merged into master.

 ## Contributing

 GitHub issues and pull requests welcome!

+All documentation is easily editable using the GitHub UI.
+Click the "Edit" button at the top of any documentation page to get started.

 If there's a new feature you're looking to implement, **please** file an issue to open discussion on the feature before starting work or opening a pull request.